ThibaultTricard/LavaCake/docs/_sources/HelloWorld.md.txt

 ## Creating a Window

-LavaCake use glfw3 as a window manager by default. to create a init a GLFW Window :
+LavaCake uses glfw3 as a window manager by default.
+To create a init a GLFW Window :

 ```cpp
 glfwInit();